anto-richard/Basic-Java-Programs/README.md

 # Basic-Java-Programs

-## #1.Java program to print the sum, multiply, subtract, divide and remainder of two numbers:
+### #1.
+Java program to print the sum, multiply, subtract, divide and remainder of two numbers:

 ```
 //Java program to print the sum, multiply, subtract, divide and remainder of two numbers